Semantics-driven Attentive Few-shot Learning over Clean and Noisy Samples: Introduction

 \section{Introduction}

-Contemporary supervised learning approaches combined with large training datasets yield excellent results on a variety of recognition problems.
-A major challenge, however, is learning to model concepts with limited samples.
+Contemporary supervised learning approaches combined with large training datasets yield excellent results on various recognition problems.
+However, a major challenge is learning to model concepts with limited samples.
 Few-shot learning (FSL)~\cite{bart2005,fink2004,feifei2006,lake2011} techniques aim to tackle this problem by learning to synthesize effective models based on a few examples.

 A major source of motivation for studying FSL is the observation that humans, starting at young ages, can learn new concepts with limited examples~\cite{landau1988}, ~\cite{merriman1991}, ~\cite{smith2017}.
 In addition, in most real-world classification problems, such as object recognition~\cite{liu19largescale}, class distributions can be heavily long-tailed~\cite{reed2001pareto}.
 FSL research can be seen as the focused study of learning to recognize in the low-data regime, which can play a central role in building semantically comprehensive and rich models.